Breaking: How Do We Ensure Protection Of Indian Investors- Supreme Court To Consider In Pleas Seeking Investigation Into Hindenburg Report

-The Court, on last Friday, sought instructions from the Centre and the SEBI about the situation which has been caused by the Hindenburg Report and said that it wants to ensure that the resultant loss to Indian investors does not happen again in future.
+The Supreme Court today sought instructions from the Centre and the SEBI about the situation caused by the Hindenburg Report in pleas seeking an investigation into the Hindenburg Report on the Adani group of companies.
+The Court said that it wants to ensure that the resultant loss to Indian investors does not happen again in future.

-Solicitor General who appeared for SEBI told the Court that SEBI is seized of the matter and said "It will be premature for me to answer.
+"It will be premature for me to answer.
 The trigger point was a report which was from beyond our territorial jurisdiction.
-We are also concerned about the investors".
+We are also concerned about the investors", said Tushar Mehta.

 Advocate Vishal Tiwari, the petitioner-in-person appeared before the Supreme Court along with Advocate Manohar Lal Sharma, the other petitioner-in-person who has filed a similar plea.